ikkyotech/ec2-docker-experiment/Readme.md

 This script requires access to AWS using secret access keys.
 The keys can be limited to EC2 access but they need to be able to change/access everything.

 If you wish to load data from a bucket and upload the results to a bucket then you need to give access the user with formentioned access-keys access to this bucket.

+# Why encapsulated in a docker script?

+For tests you want a clean environment.
+Docker offers a clean system to start from and so tests can be executed multiple times.